|Website:||website containing additional information|

 |Minimum effort to qualify for 2nd chance exam:||Om aan de aanvullende toets te mogen meedoen moet de oorspronkelijke uitslag minstens 4 zijn.|

 In this course we address ICT advisory from four different perspectives: Descriptive, Practitioner, Critical, and Career perspective.
 These will be addressed in the lectures of the course and are based on the book that is prescribed for this course.
+Some of these lectures are delivered by the students themselves, as part of learning how to present and how to provide training.
 Besides the theory you will be practicing your consultancy skills in the skills workshops.
-Skills include for example presenting, analyzing and writing.
-Each of the workshops will be provided by a different consultancy company that is based in the Netherlands and concerns a mix of small, medium and large consultancy organizations.
-Finally you will practice skills and theory in a project where you have to advise a real client.
+Skills include for example presenting, analysing and writing.
+Each of the workshops will be provided by a different consultancy company that is based in the Netherlands and concerns a mix of small, medium and large consultancy organisations.
+Finally, you will practice skills and theory in a project where you have to advise a real client.
 In this project you will work in teams of three students, where the client that you will be working for is provided by one of the consultancy companies.
-During the project you will produce a number of intermediate deliverables and the end deliverables are an advisory report and a presentation.
-The deliverables will be graded and determine your grade for the course.
+During the project you will produce a number of intermediate deliverables and the end deliverables are an advice report and a presentation.
+The deliverables will be graded and are part of your grade for the course.

 Find a client